Loading...

 Issues teams running this template most often surface in practice:

-Missing serial numbers that make it hard to match the returned item to the original asset record.
+Missing or unreadable serial numbers that make the returned item hard to match to the asset record.

-Forgotten accessories such as chargers, docks, cases, keys, or adapters.
+No indication that accessories such as chargers, cases, cables, or keys were checked.

 Common use cases